 What opportunities does Bionow provide to member organizations to help further their success in the life science sector?

 We have a wide range of events that aim to make introductions so individuals can collaborate and do business together.
-We also have more general events to support life science companies in raising investments and financial capital.
+We also have more general events to support life science companies in raising investments and financial and venture capital.